AlexxNica/ipfs-issues/README.md

-# Tracking of IPFS-related issues.
+# IPFS Issue Tracking
+Keeping track of issues from IPFS I'm currently working on.